Yorkshire Guide - main picture

 I assume it's called The Station because it's near The Fire Station rather than the Bus Station or The Railway Station.

-This is a proper big pub with a lot to offer.
-Mainly catering for locals they have good beer and live music on a weekend.
-Not terribly upmarket, but it's friendly enough and it looked like some renovation was underway last time I went in.
+This is a proper big pub with a lot to offer including a music room.
+They have good beer, live music on a weekend and it's friendly.
+They even have the folk club when it meets.
+Friendly enough and it looked like some renovation was underway last time I went in.
+They do food as well nowadays, but I haven't tried it so can't comment.

 The Belle Vue The Belle Vue